greerinns/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL

 ## Project Overview

-This project represents the second milestone within the UC Berkeley Data Analytics Bootcamp curriculum.
 Crowdfunding_ETL involves the Extraction, Transformation, and Loading (ETL) of data from Excel files into a PostgreSQL database.

 ## Subsection 1: Category and Subcategory DataFrames